 Assessment: Semester mark is calculated from the average of two assessments.
+Examination consists of one three-hour paper.

 Syllabus: Loading, stowage, carriage and unloading of dry cargoes, bulk liquid and chemical cargoes, duties of the Officer of the Watch

 SHIPBOARD MANAGEMENT 2